jd-solanki/jd-solanki.github.io/src/blog/REST-api-design-tips.md

 - Always have separate delete endpoint to delete a resource even for soft delete where you just set is_deleted flag to true.
 - Never allow PATCH to delete resource.
 - Send 204 to already deleted resource without raising exception of resource already deleted ( Idempotency principles).
-Hence, avoid hyphens in query keys.

 ## Naming Conventions

 - Use **kebab-case** for URL paths and **snake_case** or **camelCase** for query parameters.
 - When using hyphens in query params, it can clash with minus‑sign semantics in some contexts. most libraries won't parse them as identifiers.
+Hence, avoid hyphens in query keys.

   ```shell
   POST /sign-in
   POST /sign-in?redirectUrl=https://example.com/dashboard # camelCase query params when JS frameworks
   POST /sign_in?redirect_url=https://example.com/dashboard # snake_case query params when Python, Ruby, etc.
   ```

----

 ## 2. **Query** Parameters